toddr/RFB/0001-pep-process.md

 ### Perl's Core Developers

 There are several references in this PPE to "core developers".
-This refers to the currently active Perl core team members. <-- TODO Define where this list and the CRUD process.
+This refers to the currently active Perl core team members. <-- TODO Define where this list is, and the CRUD process.

 ### Pumpking-Delegate

-This is a role delegated by the Pumpking who has authority to made decisions related to 1 or more PPEs.
+This is a role delegated by the Pumpking, granting authority to make decisions related to 1 or more PPEs.

 ### PPE Editors